peterdsharpe/AeroSandbox/README.md

 ### Installation

+In short:

-Use `pip install aerosandbox[full]` for a complete install.
+* `pip install aerosandbox[full]` for a complete install.

-For a lightweight installation with minimal dependencies, use `pip install aerosandbox`.
-All optimization, numerics, and physics models are included this headless install, but some visualization dependencies are not installed.
+* `pip install aerosandbox` for a lightweight (headless) installation with minimal dependencies.
+All optimization, numerics, and physics models are included, but optional visualization dependencies are skipped.

+For more installation details (e.g., if you're new to Python), [see here](./INSTALLATION.md).

 ### Tutorials, Examples, and Documentation